 Seeds sold for eating in a grocery store or health food store can be used for sprouting.
-Seeds that you have collected from plants can be used for sprouting, but the best practice is to use sanitized, uncontaminated seeds to avoid potential bacterial contamination.
+Seeds that you have collected from some edible plants can be used for sprouting; be sure the seeds you want to sprout are edible, and not toxic–see the list below for edible sprouts.
+The best practice is to use sanitized, uncontaminated seeds to avoid potential bacterial contamination.
 Do not use seeds sold for planting; those seeds may have been treated with chemicals.

 Steps for Sprouting Seeds.
 Good drainage and aeration are important for seed sprouting.
 It is important to keep in mind that the temperature and humidity needed to sprout seeds can also lead to the growth of pathogens–so always work with sterile seed sprouters or jars.